kazuto1011/r2dm/README.md

 accelerate launch train.py
 ```

-- The initial run takes about an hour to preprocess & cache the whole dataset.
+- The initial run takes about 15 min to preprocess & cache the whole dataset.
 - The default configuration is `config H` (R2DM) in our paper.
 - Distributed training and mixed precision are enabled by default.
 - Run with `--help` to list the available options.